Gatlinburg fire victims: Houses destroyed, relatives missing

 He's also come to terms with the possibility all his belongings are gone.
 And he's OK with that.

-"We're going to dwell on the positives.
-We're going to look to a brighter future.
-We can't look back," Owenby said.
+"We're going to dwell on the positives, we're going to look to a brighter future, we can't look back," Owenby said.
 "The things I've known probably don't exist anymore.
 And I can just close my eyes and have that memory in my heart.
 That will last."

-He said he had one request for the public: "I just ask everybody out there to pray for us.
-That's the one thing I know that will work.
-God will take care of the rest."

 Hotel guests trapped by fire